Models and Information Rates for Multiuser Optical Fiber Channels with Nonlinearity and Dispersion: Introduction

+Tang \cite{Tang2001} studies WDM transmission over a single-span dispersion-free fiber link.
+In this case, the propagation equation can be solved analytically in closed-form.
+A lower bound on capacity is obtained for Gaussian inputs by computing the power spectral density of the input (the sum over all WDM channels), the power spectral density of the output (the overall WDM signal after propagation) and the cross-spectral density of the input and output.
+Tang extends the results of \cite{Tang2001} to a multi-span dispersion-free fiber link in \cite{TangMultispan2001} and then to a multi-span dispersive fiber link in \cite{Tang2002}.
+In \cite{Tang2002}, a truncated Volterra series \cite{Ped1997Volterra} is used to approximate the solution to the NLS equation assuming that the effect of nonlinearity is small.
+The lower bounds in \cite{Tang2001}, \cite{TangMultispan2001} and \cite{Tang2002} have a peak value at finite input powers.

-Taghavi et al \cite{Taghavi2006} studied WDM transmission over a single-span dispersive fiber link.
+Taghavi et al \cite{Taghavi2006} study WDM transmission over a single-span dispersive fiber link.
 They use a (truncated) Volterra series solution to the propagation equation.
 Each receiver uses a linear filter to compensate dispersion followed by a matched filter (matched to the transmitted pulse) whose output is sampled at the symbol rate.
 Assuming that dispersion is weak (so that inter-symbol interference can be neglected), a discrete-time memoryless model is obtained.
-The authors consider the case in which each receiver has access to the received signal of all channels and thus allows joint decoding with high reliability.
-This case was treated as a multiple-access channel.
-It is found that non-linearity does not affect the capacity of a channel to the first-order approximation (in the nonlinear coefficient) and is achieved by performing an interference cancellation step before decoding.
-Moreover, single-channel detection (i.e., the decoder for a given user has access to the received signal at its own wavelength only) was considered in two regimes: XPM-dominated and FWM-dominated regimes.
-It is concluded that the capacity for single-channel detection is significantly reduced compared to the multiple access channel capacity.
+Each receiver has access to the received signal of all channels and thus this case is treated as a multiple-access channel.
+It is found that nonlinearity does not affect the capacity to the first-order approximation (in the nonlinear coefficient) and high rates are achieved by performing interference cancellation before decoding.
+Moreover, single-channel detection (i.e., the decoder for a given user has access to the received signal at its own wavelength only) is considered in two regimes: XPM-dominated and FWM-dominated regimes.
+The capacity for single-channel detection is significantly reduced compared to the multiple access channel capacity.

+Essiambre et al \cite{JLT2010} review fundamental concepts of digital communications, information theory and the physical phenomena present in transmission over optical fiber networks.
+They estimate by numerical simulations capacity lower bounds for WDM using multi-ring constellations, different constellation shapings and different fiber dispersion maps.
+Nonlinear compensation through backpropagation of individual channels is used.
+The trend in the various scenarios is that the capacity lower bound has a peak value at a finite launch power.